EADS sees Test & Services sale decision in weeks

 French unions have protested about the sale, saying Test & Services should remain a 100 percent subsidiary of EADS.

-The sale is part of a relatively limited set of disposals after the strategy review, which was triggered by last year's failure of merger talks between EADS and BAE Systens (BAES.L).
+The sale is part of a relatively limited set of disposals after the strategy review, which was triggered by last year's failure of merger talks between EADS and BAE Systens.

 Lahoud said EADS would continue to adjust its portfolio and that minor acquisitions and disposals should be considered the norm in a company the size of EADS, which has 140,000 staff.